cathxrsis/cathxrsis.github.io/drafts/2022-11-31-Undedicated-Systems-Engineers.md

 ### It's just common sense

 The final anti-pattern that I want to cover is the perception that systems engineering is "not a real engineering discipline".
 The phrase that I think typifies this perception is the phrase "Systems engineering is just common sense".
 Apart from the fact that appealing to common sense is often used as justification for some of the most objectionable views in our society, common sense is hard to define.
 Common sense seems to be the preserve of middle-aged white men---the people who make up the majority of british managers.
-In fact, our society attributes oodles of common sense to those middle-aged, no-nonsence, "I'm just saying what everyone's thinking" types.
+In fact, our society attributes oodles of common sense to those middle-aged, no-nonsense, "I'm just saying what everyone's thinking" types.

 When we say "systems engineering is just common sense" these manager types (especially those with little knowledge of systems thinking) think "I've got a lot of common sense" which leads them to deduce that they must be really good at systems engineering.
 I've heard people with this attitude claim that systems engineering is not real engineering as it has no theoretical or mathematical foundation.